sbytex/algoserve/README.md

-# Algoserve – We keep your solutions safe, just in case you forget them... again.
+# Algoserve – keep your solutions safe, just in case you forget them... again.

 This project automates your LeetCode problem-solving flow by listening for submission results, extracting problem details, appending your solution, and organizing files.
 ## Key Features